About the book

 N.B.
-I was gifted a copy of Man’s First Words in exchange for my honest opinion.
-All thoughts are my own.
+I received an e-copy of this book in exchange for my honest opinion.
+All thoughts are, as always, my own.
 For more information, please see my disclosure page.